stanford-ssi/balloons/README.md

-# balloons
+# SSI BALLOONS:

-Code from SSI High Altitude Balloons Team.
+###Code from the Stanford Student Space Initiative High Altitude Balloons Team.

-Current projects:
+#Current projects:

+#### VALBAL
+* A cost effective endurance platform using a valve and balast controller for high altitude balloons
-* HABEES
+#### HABEES
-* HABITAT
+* A modular flight controller with payload interface for high altitude balloons